Package Leaflet: Information for the User

 The tablets should not be chewed.

-Your doctor will tell you the duration of treatment.
+Your doctor will indicate the duration of the treatment.
 This period may be extended for several months or even longer.

-The maximum dose for people over 65 is 40 mg per day.
+The maximum dose for people over 65 years old is 40 mg per day.

-If you have severe liver or kidney failure, your doctor may advise you to take smaller doses of Motivan than usual.
+If you have severe hepatic or renal insufficiency, your doctor may advise you to take smaller doses of Motivan than usual.

 If you take more Motivan than you should